 “personalizing” their rooms.
 Many Viterbo University students took advantage of

 this opportunity last year and were pleased with the products they received.
-Last year over 70% of buyers purchased one
+Last year over 70 percent of buyers purchased one

 of the convenient, discounted Value Paks.
-With a choice of 3 Value Paks in
+With a choice of three Value Paks in

-over 40 color combinations, it’s an easy and affordable way to save money and
+over 40 color combinations, it is an easy and affordable way to save money and

 to get everything you need at once.
 Value